Arnovda1/sqlite-editor/README.md

 ## Known Issues

 - Supports `.db`, `.sqlite`, and `.sqlite3` files
-- The database is opened read-only, write queries (INSERT, UPDATE, DELETE) are not yet supported
+- The database is opened read-only, write queries (INSERT, UPDATE, DELETE) are not fully supported, there is some inline editing

 ## Release Notes